DHyperYT/modern-warfare-map-remover/README.md

 4. Use the arrows to select the map you want to delete.
 5. Click on the map name

+# DON'T DELETE VERDANSK IF YOU HAVE SPECIAL OPS

-# THIS WILL NOT WORK FOR THE BATTLE.NET VERSION
+# THIS WILL NOT WORK FOR THE BATTLE.NET VERSION.